Detection of GeV $\gamma$-Ray Emission from supernova remnant SNR G15.9+0.2 with Fermi-LAT: Source Detection

 \subsection{\rm Spectral Analysis}

-In this analysis, we generated the spectral energy distribution (SED) in the 1-500 GeV energy band using a power-law spectrum model for the new $\gamma$-ray source.
-The SED was divided into 11 equal logarithmic bins.
-Each energy bin was fitted by using the binned likelihood analysis method.
-For the energy bins with the TS value $<$ 9, we calculated their upper limits with a 95\% confidence level.
-Considering the later energy bins with large statistical errors and the TS values $<$ 9, here we selected to give three upper limits for the SED.
+In this analysis, we generated the spectral energy distribution (SED) in the 1-500 GeV energy band using a power-law spectrum model with the formula, $dN/dE = N_{\rm 0}E^{-\Gamma}$, and the 2D Gaussian template for the new $\gamma$-ray source.
+The result of the global fit is $\Gamma$= 2.94$\pm$0.25; its photon flux is (4.09$\pm$0.57) $\times$ $\rm 10^{-9} ph$ $\rm cm^{-2}$ $\rm s^{-1}$.
+The SED was divided into 10 equal logarithmic bins.
+Each energy bin was fitted using the binned likelihood analysis method.
+For the energy bins with the TS value $<$ 4, we calculated their upper limits with a 95\% confidence level.
+Considering the subsequent energy bins with large statistical errors and the TS values $<$ 4, here we selected to provide two upper limits for the SED, as shown in Figure \ref{Fig3}.